Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade
         icon: "#film"
         title: Home Theater
         desc: "The big screen and multidimensional sound has just come home to you.
-          Relish precisely calibrated picture and sound for the best possible sensory experience. "
+Our precise calibrations allow you to experience the art as close to the original product as possible. "
   - type: divider
     bg_color: white
   - type: gallery